 We recycle nearly all our waste at Petersham Nurseries.
 Categorised by: food waste, coffee waste, organic waste, glass, paper, industrial cardboard and mixed recycling (card, metal, tins, plastic).
 At Richmond we have been separating waste for over 10 years, working alongside SRA approved Quantum Waste – a socially conscientious company that use lighter vehicles and collect in a local radius to use less fuel and lower carbon emissions.
 Quantum also create local jobs for local people, offering an overall a one stop solution to sort and recycle most materials.
 Through regular briefings with our staff and by removing the bins from the kitchens, we are always looking at ways to encourage our team to think more carefully about what they are wasting.
 We extend this approach into our new Covent Garden site and with the media attention most recently on the harmful impacts of plastic, we hope to set a recycling precedence for other businesses.

 We consider food waste to be of the upmost importance at Petersham Nurseries.
 We are completely committed to reducing food waste from our kitchens who prep utilising entire meat carcasses and every ounce of produce in their cooking – to our approach to composting.
-This year we trial an aerobic food digester (AFD) in Covent Garden and intend to introduce another at Richmond.
+This year we have introduced an aerobic food digester (AFD) in Richmond and intend to introduce another at Covent Garden.
 The AFD odourlessly turns food waste into water, removing the need for waste bins and achieving a substantial reduction in our carbon footprint.
-Whilst we wait for our AFD at Richmond, we continue to divide our food waste amongst onsite compost heaps – to use in the gardens – with surplus collected by Quantum – who turn commercial food waste into organic fertilizer using only aerobic bacteria without any chemicals involved.
 In early 2017 we took to separating our coffee waste and sending it to Bio-Bean, who turn it into biofuels.
 We then buy the biofuels back in the form of ‘coffee logs’ which we sell at Petersham.

 At the start of the year we enrolled Petersham Nurseries to Recorked, the UK’s leading natural wine cork recycling program.
 We donate our corks from all restaurants to Recorked who then resell or supply free corks to various charities and schools for use in craft projects.
 For every cork collected, they donate a % of their profit to nominated charities